 - Excerpt (the summary of the story)

-- Tags (these are used by the Story Board to filter which stories will render on a specific Storyboard)
+- Topics (these are used by the Story Board to filter which stories will render on a specific Storyboard)

 - Categories (these are used by the Story Board to filter which stories will render on a specific Storyboard)